London City Pass Comparison

 Traveler type #1: As much as possible

-Are you one of the travelers who always want to see as much as possible in a city and panic at the idea of missing any of the sights?
-Are you an expert at mapping out the sights and creating the perfect sightseeing schedule for each day of your visit?
+Are you one of the travelers who always want to see as much as possible in a city and hate the idea of missing any of the sights?

 Tower of London (£29.90)

-If you bought all your tickets to buy all the tickets at the venue, you’d have to pay a total of £269 in admissions.
+If you bought all your tickets at the venue, you’d have to pay a total of around 290 pounds in admissions.

 The following tables shows you how much you stand to save with each of the London passes: